ccxt/ccxt/wiki/ccxt.pro.manual.md

 CCXT Pro is designed for async/await style syntax and relies heavily on async primitives such as *promises* and *futures*.

-Creating a CCXT Pro exchange instance is pretty much identical to creating a CCXT exchange instance, as shown below.
+Creating a CCXT Pro exchange instance is pretty much identical to creating a CCXT exchange instance.

 ```JavaScript
 // JavaScript
 const ccxtpro = require ('ccxt.pro')
 const exchange = new ccxtpro.binance ({ enableRateLimit: true })
 ```

+In Python, the implementation of CCXT Pro relies on [asyncio](https://docs.python.org/3/library/asyncio.html) and [Event Loop](https://docs.python.org/3/library/asyncio-eventloop.html) in particular.
+In Python the user is required to supply a asyncio's event loop instance in the constructor arguments as shown below (identical to `ccxt.async support`):

 ```Python
 # Python